jeffersonnnn/ZEclipse/docs/USABILITY.md

 ### Understanding Fee Structure

-When using BlackoutSOL, several types of fees apply:
+When using ZEclipse, several types of fees apply:

 1. **Transaction Fees**: Standard Solana network fees for each hop.

 2. **Reserve**: A small percentage (2%) held temporarily as part of the privacy mechanism.

-3. **Service Fee**: A small fee to sustain the BlackoutSOL protocol.
+3. **Service Fee**: A small fee to sustain the ZEclipse protocol.

 The interface will always display the complete fee breakdown before you confirm any transaction.